PID Control

 What distinguishes PID control from simple On/Off control?

-Why does my AGV oscillate or "wag" its tail while following a line?
+Why does my AGV wobble or 'wag' its tail while line-following?

 How does payload weight affect PID tuning?

-Can I strictly use a P-Controller without I or D?
+Can I run just a P-controller, skipping I and D?

-What is the typical loop frequency for AGV motor control?
+What's the usual loop speed for AGV motor control?

 How do I manually tune a PID controller?